microsoft/datashaper/javascript/react/docs/report/react.api.md

 // Warning: (ae-missing-release-tag) "useSortHandling" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function useSortHandling(allowSorting: boolean, onColumnHeaderClick?: ColumnClickFunction, defaultSortColumn?: string, defaultSortDirection?: SortDirection): SortParameters;
+export function useSortHandling(allowSorting: boolean, defaultSortColumn?: string, defaultSortDirection?: SortDirection): SortParameters;

 // Warning: (ae-missing-release-tag) "useStepOutputs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //